-Surprisingly consistent: Over the past 30+ years, the period between a recovery beginning and a bubble popping has run approximately 6 years, which is not really much time to go from a negative market outlook to "irrational exuberance."
-We are currently something less than 2 years into the current recovery, which started in early 2012.
+Surprisingly consistent: Over the past 30+ years, the period between a recovery beginning and a bubble popping has run approximately 6 years.
+We are currently about 2 years into the current recovery, which started in early 2012.
 Periods of market recession/doldrums following the popping of a bubble have typically lasted about 4 years.
 (The 2001 dotcom bubble and 9-11 crisis drop being the exception.)
 Generally speaking, within about 2 years of a new recovery commencing, previous peak values (i.e. those at the height of the previous bubble) are re-attained -- among other reasons, there is the recapture of inflation during the doldrums years.
-In this current recovery, those homes hit hardest by the subprime loan crisis -- typically housing at the lowest end of the price scale in the less affluent neighborhoods, which experienced by far the biggest bubble and biggest crash -- may take significantly longer to re-attain peak values (see the fourth chart down), but higher priced homes -- which predominate in San Francisco, Marin and San Mateo Counties -- have already surged past their previous peaks.
+In this current recovery, those homes hit hardest by the subprime loan crisis -- typically housing at the lowest end of the price scale in the less affluent neighborhoods, which experienced by far the biggest bubble and biggest crash -- may take significantly longer to re-attain peak values, but higher priced homes -- which predominate in San Francisco, Marin and San Mateo Counties -- have already surged past their previous peaks.